JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 This is also available for groups in 2020.3 and later.

 In the `<action>` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the menu text "Garbage Collector: Collect _Garbage."
-The `<add-to-group>` element declares the action is added to the <menupath>Tools</menupath> menu.
+The `<add-to-group>` element declares the action is added to the <ui-path>Tools</ui-path> menu.

 However, the `<override-text>` element declares that text for `VssIntegration.GarbageCollection` displayed anywhere in the main menu system should be the alternate text "Collect _Garbage."
-The <menupath>Tools</menupath> menu is part of the main menu, so the displayed menu text is "Collect _Garbage."
+The <ui-path>Tools</ui-path> menu is part of the main menu, so the displayed menu text is "Collect _Garbage."
-A different context, such as searching for the action using <menupath>Help | Find Action</menupath>, displays the default text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.
+A different context, such as searching for the action using <ui-path>Help | Find Action</ui-path>, displays the default text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.

 A second `<override-text>` element uses `place` and `use-text-of-place` attributes to declare the same version of the text used in the main menu is also used in the editor popup menu.
 Additional `<override-text>` elements could be used to specify other places where the main menu text should be used.